byl18/FirstRotation/README.md

 ## Discussion

-**Tranfer learning can make up for reinforcement learning**
+**1 Tranfer learning can make up for reinforcement learning in some degree**

-RL has a list of pros and cons.

-RL pros:

-Experience can be generated continuously.

-Problems can be decomposed to a simple form.

-RL cons:

-Low generalization ability

-Susceptible to hyperparameters

-Sparse rewards

-Tranfer learning can combine networks of several games together into a shared network which can improve the generalization ability to deal with different environments.
+Although RL can generate experience continuously and decompose problems to a simple form, it still has a list of drawbacks such as the low generalization ability, sparse rewards, and high sensitivity to hyperparameters.
+On the other hand, TL can combine networks of several games together into a shared network, which can improve the generalization ability to deal with different environments.
 This shared network can accelerate the convergence of Q value and increase Q value in some cases as shown in part 2 of the Results section.
+Therefore, it seems like these drawbacks of RL can be compensated in some degree by introducing TL.

-**There exists some common information in the shared network**
+**2 There exists some common information in the shared network**

-...
+As demomstrated above, one game can use network parameters from another game to improve its training speed and performance.
+This suggests that some common pattern may be included in the shared network and it represents some underlying logic information hidden in these games.
+In future research, maybe further common patterns can be dug up from the shared network.

+**3 Limitations**

+In fact, we have tried lots of other Atari games but most failed to achieve the performance as expected.
+There are some obvious factors responsible for this.
+The action spaces of these games are too large (>12) and the rewards of some games are too sparse so that it's hard to train enough in a limited time and memory consumption.
+Besides we cannot arbitrarily adjust or remove the convolution layer in the pre-trained network because of the shared parameters.
+Therefore, when importing a pre-trained model, the network structure needs to be the same as the pre-trained network structure for training.